benjafishman/NapSack/README.md

 NapSack
 =======

-My version of the dynamic knapsack problem
+My version of the knapsack problem pseudo-solved with the dynamic programming solution.